Powerlearnproject/se-day1-assignment-Hapsudo/README.md

 2. Waterfall is highly rigid in making changes while Agile is flexible and allows continuos changes.
 3. Waterfall's process is linear while Agile's is iterative.
 4. Testing for Waterfall is done after development whilst Agile done continuously throughout the development stage.
-5. For Waterfall, custome's is engaged in planning stage and after delivery while for Agile customer is engaged continuosly in development.
+5. For Waterfall, customer's is engaged in planning stage and after delivery while for Agile customer is engaged continuosly in development.
 Scenarios for Waterfall: government projects, infrastructure projects, banking system upgrade Scenarios for Agile: Mobile Apps,e-commerce sites, games development